Mohd Amri Yahyah

-Amri spent most of his career at Selangor F.C. (formerly known as F.A.
-Selangor) from 2001 until 2013.
-He had a stint with Johor Darul Ta'zim from 2014 until 2016 before moving to Melaka United in December 2016.
-Amri returned to Selangor F.C. during the mid-season transfer window in May 2017.
+Amri spent most of his successful career at Selangor where he made 427 appearances, scoring 138 goals.
+He had another successful career with Johor Darul Ta'zim from 2014 until 2016 making 103 appearances scoring 22 goals.

-Prolific marksman Amri scored his 100th career goal in Selangor F.C. vs Perak on 19 June 2018 in style.
+On 16 December 2023, Amri announced his retirement via Sabah's social media.
+The 2023 Malaysia Super League final match against Kedah Darul Aman was to be his last as a professional footballer.
+Amri has played more than 600 matches in his career, scoring 188 goals for club and country.
+However he came out of retirement in May 2024 to play for Malaysia second division club PT Athletic.

 Club career

-F.A.
 Selangor

-Born in Tanjung Karang, Selangor, Amri signed a contract with F.A.
-Selangor (Selangor F.C.) in 2001 and helped the outfit to the treble (Premier League Malaysia, Malaysian FA Cup and Malaysia Cup) in 2005.
+Born in Tanjung Karang, Selangor, Amri signed a contract with Selangor F.C. in 2001 and helped the outfit to the treble (Premier League Malaysia, Malaysian FA Cup and Malaysia Cup) in 2005.

 Amri became a cult hero when he scored a golden goal against Sabah in the 2002 Malaysia Cup Final.
-He was made the F.A.
-Selangor team captain in the 2009 Malaysia Super League campaign.
+He was made the Selangor team captain in the 2009 Malaysia Super League campaign.

 Amri is a versatile player, having played in a number of different positions including as a defender, winger, defensive and attacking midfielder, and striker.

 Johor Darul Ta'zim

 Amri completed his transfer to Johor Darul Ta'zim for 2014 season of Malaysia Super League, with a monthly salary reported to be around RM 85,000.
-Johor Darul Ta'zim became the Malaysian Super League champions, narrowly overtaking Amri's former club F.A.
-Selangor by a mere 3 points on the last day of the league.
+Johor Darul Ta'zim became the Malaysian Super League champions, narrowly overtaking Amri's former club Selangor by a mere 3 points on the last day of the league.

-Even after his transfer, Amri remained popular with the F.A.
-Selangor fans until his ultimate faux pas - celebrating a goal against Selangor by dancing in full view of its supporters.
+Even after his transfer, Amri remained popular with the Selangor fans until his ultimate faux pas - celebrating a goal against Selangor by dancing in full view of its supporters.
 It was rumoured that he did this to spite the Football Association of Selangor.
-F.A.
 Selangor went on to win the game 4–1.
-He later apologised, which F.A.
-Selangor fans spurned, as he was booed upon his return to Shah Alam Stadium to face F.A.
-Selangor.
-Some furious supporters even tossed bottles at him when he came over to the F.A.
-Selangor section to applaud them.
+He later apologised, which Selangor fans spurned, as he was booed upon his return to Shah Alam Stadium to face Selangor.
+Some furious supporters even tossed bottles at him when he came over to the Selangor section to applaud them.
 Amri reportedly shed tears after that insult.
 However, he remains hugely popular with Malaysian fans in general.